-When base flood elevation data has not been provided (A and V Zones) in accordance with KCC 14.08.040, the applicant shall conduct a site specific engineering analysis to determine a base flood elevation for the site.
-Basis for establishing the areas of special flood hazard, the planning director shall obtain, review, and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source in order to administer KCC 14.08.240 through 14.08.290, specific standards, and KCC 14.08.300, Floodways.
+When base flood elevation data has not been provided (A and V Zones) in accordance with KCC 14.08.040, basis for establishing the areas of special flood hazard, the Community Development Services director shall obtain, review, and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source in order to administer KCC 14.08.240 through 14.08.290, specific standards, and KCC 14.08.300, Floodways.
+The applicant for proposed developments where no base flood elevation exists shall conduct a site specific engineering analysis to determine a base flood elevation for the project site.
 (Ord.
+2007-22, 2007; Ord.
 2001-03; Ord.
 93-18 § 4.4, 1993).